 Brown, a Montana native, had a healthy career as a corporate executive search professional until – at age 58 – she was diagnosed with late-stage colorectal cancer.
 Once her treatment completed, she refocused on the undeveloped niche of disease-specific patient empowerment, founding COLONTOWN on Facebook.

 COLONTOWN features online, deeply engaged, experience-specific, secret support groups that are exclusively dedicated to CRC patients and family members.
-The tremendous engagement and energy of COLONTOWN participants have attracted the attention of the media, in particular for the clinical trials groups, which connect patients to the latest treatment options.

 In 2016, Brown co-founded the PALTOWN Development Foundation to create additional disease-focused communities.
 COLONTOWN is the model for patient community-building, providing the template for disease communities to follow.